Mixbo-zz/FaST2704/README.md

 ### Usage

-`./root.sh [target=192.168.1.1]`
+`$./root.sh [target=192.168.1.1]`

 ## Long story short

 I went back to my parent's place for a few days.
-I had quite a surprise: they replaced the nice Cisco router I got them by a Sagemcom F@ST2704R .
-When I asked them why, they told me the local ISP gave F@ST2704R to all their clients in the area.
+I had quite a surprise: they replaced the nice Cisco router I got them by a **Sagemcom F@ST2704R** .
+When I asked them why, they told me the local ISP gave **F@ST2704R** to all their clients in the area.
 Knowing that was quite a lot of clients I decided to take a look at the device.

 ### So...
 How is it?